×

 Our physicians will ensure that your treatment plan is catered to you.
 A physical examination, along with any necessary tests, will be conducted so your doctor can gain proper information relating to your injury and provide the best possible treatment.

 Surgery is not always the best solution for injuries of the foot and ankle.
 Oftentimes, it is more beneficial to let your body heal on its own.
+Although the injuries listed below may not require surgical intervention, they still require medical assistance.
+Treatment usually involves medication, physical therapy, and restricting movement to assist your body in the healing process.
 Common foot and ankle injuries which do not often require surgical intervention include:

 • Achilles Tendinitis